supermemo-wiki/SuperMemo.Wiki/blogs.md

 ## Requesting a subdomain

-If you want to have your own subdomain such as https://alexis.supermemo.wiki/, send an email to the following address.
+If you want to have your own subdomain such as https://alexis.supermemo.wiki/, send an email by clicking on the link below.
 You must have:
 1. Created an account on this wiki,
 2. Created a page for your blog on this wiki,
 3. Include your username, and the link to your wiki page in the request.